All Episodes

 And of course, nobody else out there with the guts or the stupidity to address this as I am.

-But it's just it's it's something to put in a hopper and to uh and to think about.
+But it's just, it's something to put in a hopper and to think about.

-If it's give you a picture just to think about.
+If it's, let me give you a picture just to think about.

-I'm not even gonna answer the questions for you.
+I'm not even going to answer the question for you.

 Just want you to think about this.

-Campaign is Mitt Romney versus Hillary Clinton in our quest in this country for for for visual perfection.
+Campaign is Mitt Romney versus Hillary Clinton in our quest in this country for visual perfection.

-Boy, the time and he's breaks is really zipping by here.
+Boy, the time of these breaks is really zipping by here.

-Women are more willing to forgive Monica Scandal than Julie Giuliani, Judy Giuliani's trists is the headline from a story today in the New York Daily News by Helen Kennedy.
+Women are more willing to forgive Monica scandal than Julie Giuliani, Judy Giuliani's trysts is the headline from a story today in the New York Daily News by Helen Kennedy.

 That seems to be the judgment of women polled by the New York Daily News.

-More women were likely to punish Judith Giuliani for tristing with the then married mayor when she was Judith Nathan than Bill Clinton for cheating on his wife in the oval office.
+More women were likely to punish Judith Giuliani for trysting with the then-married mayor when she was Judith Nathan than Bill Clinton for cheating on his wife in the Oval Office.

-The uh Daily News national poll of female voters found that women by a forty to thirty-five percent margin said Judy Giuliani's affair with Rudy made her less suitable to be first lady.
+The Daily News national poll of female voters found that women, by a 40 to 35 percent margin, said Judy Giuliani's affair with Rudy made her less suitable to be first lady.

 Hello.